IBM Cloud Docs

 Connect to a VPC landing zone by using a client-to-site VPN

 This tutorial dives into the fastest option to get up and running with a client VPN for VPC connectivity.
-Rather than doing manual steps, you set up an automated way to create a client-to-site VPN connection to one or more landing zones in your account by using Terraform.
+Rather than doing manual steps, you set up an automated way to create a client-to-site VPN connection to one or more landing zones in your account by using Cloud automation for Client to Site VPN deployable architectureCloud automation for deploying a common architectural pattern that combines one or more cloud resources that is designed for easy deployment, scalability, and modularity. from the Community registry.

 Objectives

-• Create a client-to-site VPN connection between the private VPC network and clients by using Terraform automation that's packaged as a deployable architectureCloud automation for deploying a common architectural pattern that combines one or more cloud resources that is designed for easy deployment, scalability, and modularity..
+• Create a client-to-site VPN connection between the private VPC network and clients by using Cloud automation for Client to Site VPN deployable architectureCloud automation for deploying a common architectural pattern that combines one or more cloud resources that is designed for easy deployment, scalability, and modularity. from the Community registry.

 Problem